 The natural growth twists and variations in thickness mean the bark dries in unpredictable ways and sometimes distorts too much.
 30% of the pieces I make end up being un-viable for this reason.
 This makes the successful ones even more precious and valued.

 A bark container looks and feels like a hollow tree in your hands.
-I try to celebrate the pure barky-ness of the material.
+I celebrate the pure barky-ness of the material.

 I use many other wild plant fibres: responding to the seasonal variations, a dialogue between hands and plants.
 Read more about my process of foraging plants.

 Read about how I forage for wild clay.